tasmota/docs/docs/Zigbee.md

 ![SNZB-02](https://zigbee.blakadder.com/assets/images/devices/Sonoff_SNZB-02.jpg){ width="150" }

-Put Z2T in **pairing mode** (command `zbpermitjoin 1` or via WebUI) and keep the button of the sensor for 5 seconds.
-Wait a for 20 seconds, you should see something similar in the logs:
+Put Z2T in **pairing mode** (command `ZbPermitJoin 1` or via WebUI) and keep the button of the sensor pressed for 5 seconds.
+Wait 20 seconds, you should see something similar to this in the logs:

 ``` json
 17:07:53.015 RSL: RESULT = {"ZbState":{"Status":34,"IEEEAddr":"0x00124B001F841E41","ShortAddr":"0x2916","ParentNetwork":"0x0000"}}